haggs/template-storybook-react-library/README.md

 # template-storybook-react-library

-A template for creating React component libraries using Storybook, styled-components, and typescript
+A template for creating React component libraries using Storybook, styled-components, and typescript.

 To create a component, run: